 #3 Whether you’re following a pattern

 When you’re following a pattern it’s recommended to use the same type of cord.
 3-PLY and braided cords are a bit more rigid and your knots will take up more space.
-Soft cotton cords create smaller knots so your projects will come out smaller.
+Single twist cords create smaller knots so your projects will come out smaller.

 How thick should my Macrame cord be?

 When determining the mm cord thickness for your project, the basic rule would be to use thin cords in small projects and thick cords in big projects.